 You are Prakṛti, and I Purusha.

 The marriage was sanctified a day before Amavasya in the month of Phalgun.
-This day of the union of Shiva and Parvati is celebrated as Maha Shivaratri every year.
+This day of the union of Shiva and Parvati is celebrated as Maha Shivratri every year.

-According to the Shiva Purana, the Mahashivaratri puja involves six steps which are:
+According to the Shiva Purana, the Mahashivratri puja involves six steps which are:

-- Taking bath in the Ganges for purification of soul, mind, and body.
-Bathing of the Shiv Linga with the holy water of Ganges, then bathing with milk and honey.
-Lord Shiva loves bel patra (three leaves stalked in one) so every ritual added it to the puja.
+- Take a bath in the Ganges for purification of soul, mind, and body.
+Bathing the Shiva Linga with the holy water of Ganges, then bathing with milk and honey.
+Lord Shiva loves bel Patra (three leaves stalked in one), so it is advised to offer bel Patra to Shiva.

-- After bathing of the Shiv Linga, vermilion paste applied to it which represents the virtue.
+- After bathing the Shiva Linga, the vermilion paste is applied, representing the virtue.

-- Offer fruits, flowers which are given to get long life and satisfaction of desires.
+- Offer fruits and flowers to get long life and satisfaction of desires.